 may be accepted; check with the WSU Academic Coordinator in advance

 |Cpt_S 121 Program Design and Development C/C++ or higher|

 |Cpt_S 131 Program Design and Development Java or higher|

 Check your courses for transfer equivalancy here: transfercredit.wsu.edu

-*For Chem 105, Chem 106, Phys 201, and Phys 202 a minimum of 6 semester credits of Chem 105 with at least 8 semester credits of Phys 201 and 202.
-All the chemistry and physics courses must have labs and the combined credits must equal a minimum of 16 semester credits.
+*The Chem 105, Chem 106, Phys 201, Phys 202 series must include a minimum of 6 semester credits of coursework equivalent to Chem 105 (or 4 semester credits each of Chem 105 and 106) and at least 8 semester course credits equivalent to both Phys 201 and 202.
+All chemistry and physics courses that combine to transfer must have labs and the combined semester credits must equal a minimum of 16 semester credits.